PlatONnetwork/AppChain-SDK/PlatONAppchainTestEnv_EN.md

 Users can build their own PlatON L2 application chain based on this source code.
 Below provides the setup using a compiled private chain configuration environment:

 #### Download Version
-The test environment configuration system is Ubuntu 24.04 LTS.
-Please ensure consistency.
+The operating system is Ubuntu 24.04 LTS (with Ansible installed).
 The download link is: https://app-chain.oss-ap-southeast-1.aliyuncs.com/privatenetwork.tar.gz

 #### Generate Configuration Parameters